Join our community and write for us

 Can I send you my poetry?
 You’re very welcome to send it in (but please note that we do like fiction best of all…)

 Can my post be anonymous?
 Yes.
 Yes, yes, yes.
 Safety and online privacy matters.
 You are welcome to publish under whichever name you choose, your real name or a nom-de-plume.
 You are equally welcome to publish your piece as an Anonimook if you prefer.
 We are all anonimook.

 Does my piece have to be about intersectional feminism?
-There’s so much to see, say, do and talk about.
 We’ll quietly assume that an intersectional feminist is something you are, but your piece doesn’t have to be specifically about that unless you want it to be.

 Can I write about my own book/project/band?
 Sure.
 Happy to help.
-It’s better if you find a way to turn it into a personal story or interesting feature though, and not just a press release using words like “incendiary” or “unique”.
+Ideally you’ll consult your muse to turn it into a personal story or interesting feature, and not merely a press release using words like “incendiary” or “unique”.